SoftwareAG/c8y-docs/content/reference/rest-implementation-bundle/http-usage.md

 	Authorization: Bearer <<Base64 encoded JWT token>>

 The JWT token must be signed using RSA signature with SHA-256 (RS256).
-The minimal RSA key size is 512 bit although minimal recommended key length is 2048 bits.
-You can generate an example key [here](http://travistidwell.com/jsencrypt/demo/).
+The minimal RSA key size is 512 bit although minimum recommended key length is 2048 bits.
+You can generate an example key here: [http://travistidwell.com/jsencrypt/demo/](http://travistidwell.com/jsencrypt/demo/).

 You must upload your public key to the [tenant options](/reference/tenants) to the "token.publicKey" category.